Fgc17/dotsafe/docs/thoughts.md

 Although this statement is right, I find it a bit misleading for new users.

-No, `t3-env` will not stop you from leaking any server variables into the client (unlike written in their documentation).
+No, `t3-env` will not stop you from leaking any server variables into the client.

 Actually, Next.js already protects you from this.
 No server environment will ever be defined on the client.
 What `t3-env` does is just warn you with a different message that you are trying to access something undefined.